 Action

 As you can see from the table at the top of this article, there is a noticeable difference in average pricing based on the type of action that the shotgun uses.
 Pump action shotguns are noticeably more affordable than virtually any other type of shotgun.
-That’s not because pump actions are inferior to the others.
+That’s not because pump action is inferior to the others.
 In fact, it’s somewhat the contrary.

 Pump action shotguns are most people’s first shotgun (unless they inherited it), and then they move on from there if they want something more from their shooting experience.